ramesh-arjun/Tip-Calculator/README.md

 The existing software has an option for customers to enter tips, but it is poorly designed.
 The customer must enter in their own tip amount, if any, which disincentivizes them.
-Mr. XX believes that if there was a feature that recommended tip amounts so it was clearly visible to the customer, he could provide a sufficient wage to his workers (Appendix A).
+Mr. XX believes that if there was a feature that recommended tip amounts so it was clearly visible to the customer, he could provide a sufficient wage to his workers.
 To motivate his employees to not resign and continue Madras Mansion’s excellent service quality, Mr. XX suggested a program that recommends tip amounts of 10%, 15%, and 20%.
 He envisions that a customer could click on a button and have that corresponding tip amount displayed.